R Leonis

 R Leonis is a red giant Mira-type variable star located approximately 370 light years away in the constellation Leo.

 The apparent magnitude of R Leonis varies between 4.31 and 11.65 with a period of 312 days.
 At maximum it can be seen with the naked eye, while at minimum a telescope of at least 7 cm is needed.
-The star's effective temperature is estimated 2,890 kelvins and radius spans 320 solar radius, roughly Mars's orbital zone.
+The star's effective temperature is estimated to be 2,930 – 3,080 kelvins and radius spans 320 solar radius, roughly Mars's orbital zone.

 Possible planet

 In 2009 Wiesemeyer et al. proposed that quasi-periodic fluctuations observed for the star R Leonis may be due to the presence of an evaporating substellar companion, probably an extrasolar planet.
 They have inferred a putative mass for the orbiting body of twice the mass of Jupiter, orbital period of 5.2 years and likely orbital separation of 2.7 astronomical units.

 If confirmed such a planetary object could likely be an evaporating planet, with a long comet-like trail as hinted by intense SiO maser emissions.